jcy2704/tic-tac-toe/README.md

 ### Windows

 Open the terminal and navigate to the folder using `cd path-to-folder` containing the tic-tac-toe game.
 Once you are inside, your terminal should look like this: User/<folder>/oop-ruby/.
-You can type or paste this on terminal `tictactoe` to run the game.
+You can type or paste this on terminal `bin/tictactoe` to run the game.

 ### Mac and Linux

 Most Mac and some of Linux computers come with ruby installed, but still need to verify by typing in your terminal `ruby --version` if not please go back to [Installation](#installation) section.

-After verifying you have ruby installed and completing the [Installation](#installation) section, just open the terminal and run `tictactoe`
+After verifying you have ruby installed and completing the [Installation](#installation) section, open the terminal navigate using `cd path-to-folder` containing the tic-tac-toe game and run in the terminal `bin/tictactoe` to run the game.

 ### Live Preview
 [Tic-tac-toe](https://repl.it/@jcy2704/tic-tac-toe#bin/tictactoe.rb)